-Requestor - the person(s), organization(s), group(s) that initiate a proposal through this policy to the Town of LaSalle.
+Requestor - the person(s), organization(s), group(s) that initiate a

 Town - refers to the legal entity of the Corporation of the Town of

 LaSalle.

 Town Council - refers to the elected officials representing the Town of of LaSalle employed as the Director of Public Works or her/his designate.